 Shipping from Sydney to Long Beach typically takes around 35-44 days by sea.

+We hope this article has helped you understand why Australian exports are in high demand.
 If you’ve got any questions regarding exporting goods overseas or would like to know what industry exporters we work with, please don’t hesitate to contact our export specialists at ICE Cargo or leave a comment below.